 Slow Medicine for Depression

 What Is Depression?

 If you struggle with depression, chances are that you suffer from any or all of the following: difficulty getting out of bed in the morning, insufficient energy to function, profound sadness, self-isolating tendencies, lack of motivation, loss of appetite, suffocating feelings of doom and gloom, and suicidal thoughts.
 Your life may in turn be adversely impacted by a profound struggle to care of yourself – including the basics of eating, bathing, and grooming, as well as working, socializing, and engaging in physical activity.
+Even sleeping habits may be affected by depression.
+You can relax your body and mind if you have enough sleep.
+See here for how you can achieve a comfortable sleep.
 You may end up feeling extreme loneliness, isolation, and hopelessness, to the extent that it is a challenge to even think about reaching out for help.
 Each of these challenges are likely to feed into each other, exacerbating your struggles.
 They even may create a chain reaction of events that send you spiraling downward, perhaps endangering your very survival.

 What is the Conventional Medical Response?